 For indoor growers, you will need to choose a specific type of light.
 Growers use CFLs, LEDs, MH lamps, HPS lights, and more.
 CFLs are most commonly used by beginners since they are so inexpensive.
 If this is your first time, it might be a good choice.
 LED lights are higher in power and higher in cost (significantly) but they require less electricity than MH or CPS.
-The latter cost less than LED upon purchase and highly powerful but require quite some more electricity.
+The latter cost is less than LED upon purchase and highly powerful but requires quite some more electricity.
 If you have a small grow setup, however, CFLs are likely the simplest choice for you.
 If you feel like splurging on the very best, go for a smaller MH/HPS grow light instead.

 What kind of grow medium should I use?